rsn870/DCGAN/README.md

 FID has been computed for every 100 epochs when total training was set for close to 100000 epochs

+Evolution for fake images sampled every 10 epcohs for around 300 or so epochs is present in zip file in DCGAN directory in images

+Weights for some epochs are present in weights /DCGAN folder

 For SAGAN

 ![Generated_Images](https://github.com/rsn870/DCGAN/blob/master/images/SAGAN/fake_samples.png?raw=true)